YANGZX22/Voot/readme.md

   - Global “target language” selector.
   - Per-API configuration (prompt, system instructions, etc.).

+- � **Token Usage Analytics**
+  - Track your API usage and costs in real-time.
+  - Visual charts for daily/weekly consumption.
+  - Desktop widgets to monitor usage at a glance.

+- 🖼️ **Picture-in-Picture (PiP) Subtitles**
+  - Floating subtitle window that works over other apps.
+  - Resizable and movable overlay for seamless multitasking.

+- 📱 **Desktop Widgets**
+  - **Control Card**: Start/stop translation directly from the home screen.
+  - **Token Card**: Monitor your API token usage without opening the app.

 - 💡 **Simple UI, ArkTS only**
   - Frontend written purely in **ArkTS**, no extra UI framework.
   - Minimalist layout: buttons, text, and light effects – optimized for real-time usage.